 Bleeding gums can be a side effect of gum disease; it can range from mild gum issues to serious conditions like periodontitis.
 The primary cause of gum diseases is plaque formation.
 Plaque is formed when bacteria, along with different food items, squanders the microscopic organism’s structure which forms plaque, a clingy film that gathers on teeth, particularly around the gums

 It is a gentle type of gum condition which happens when the plaque aggravates the gums, causing a shallow gum contamination.
 The few things that accompany gum disease are growing redness, swelling and bad breath.
 They might be delicate and might be subsiding.
-There isn’t any agony at this stage, however your gums may drain when you brush or floss your teeth.
+There isn’t any agony at this stage, however your gums may drain when you brush or floss your teeth and in such cases need bleeding gums treatment.

 It happens when gum disease aggravates to a serious stage in which constant aggravation causes a partition of gums from teeth, leaving pockets which load up with microscopic organisms, plaque and tartar (solidified plaque).
 Assuming left, these develop and lead to lost tissue and bone.
 Teeth become mobile at this stage.